DOMESTIC X ASIAN LEOPARD CAT AND MARGAY HYBRIDS

 DOMESTIC X OCELOT HYBRIDS

-To my knowledge, no-one has yet bred ocelot x domestic cat hybrids; although I understand that a Bengal breeder hoped to breed his male ocelot to one of his female Bengals, but had not accomplished this mating due to the ocelot's temperament.
+To my knowledge, no-one has yet bred ocelot x domestic cat hybrids as pets; although I understand that a Bengal breeder hoped to breed his male ocelot to one of his female Bengals, but had not accomplished this mating due to the ocelot's temperament.
 Because the Margay and Ocelot can be crossed, the ocelot could, in theory, produce hybrids with domestic cats.
 I have one account of a possible hybrid, but DNA evidence is still awaited.
-Crystal Pillard owns a rescued female ocelot that that was not pregnant when obtained and had been outdoors.
+Crystal Pillard owns a rescued female ocelot that that was not pregnant when obtained and had not been outdoors.
 The ocelot was later found to be pregnant and the only male cat in the home was a large Bengal.
 The kittens were born healthy and ate well and had gold showing through their dark silver and black coats.
 Samples from the the ocelot mother, the presumptive Bengal father and the kittens have been sent for "parent verification testing".
+A second litter was bred from the same parents to prove the paternity of the first kittens.

 There is no breed name for ocelot hybrids, though the term "Ocelittle" has sometimes been used.